Seattle-Aquarium/ROV_underwater_wireless_charging/CEaL_training_material/ROV_protocols.md

 - Reattach the battery enclosure panel **without** the battery inside.
 - Replace vent plug.
 - Stow ROV and tether in the cart and wheel to old PCR habitats in shark holding.
+	- Avoid getting the cart's power strip and TV power cable wet when stowing the ROV.

 ## Miscellaneous